! End Facebook Meta-tag Verification -->

 How do I apply for a scholarship?

 Upon acceptance, students will receive an email detailing guidelines and required materials to apply for a scholarship.
-Application must be complete for eligibility.
-Scholarships are due through TADS by May 1, 2022 at the latest.
+The scholarship application and required financial documentation are due by May 1 at the latest.
+Incomplete applications will not be considered.

 I am a dancer over the age of 18 and financially independent from my parents/guardians.
-Do I include my information or my parent’s in the scholarship application?
+Do I include my information or my parents information in the scholarship application?

 If you are responsible for supporting yourself, you need to provide your own financial information and tax returns.
 If you and your parent/guardian share responsibility, please submit both and attach a letter explaining your specific circumstances.